lauracarpaciu/Bank_Marketing/README.md

     Splitting the data in train and test data
     Split each of the train and test data into inputs and outputs.

+Getting the raw data
+In our case getting data for a CSV file in r is really easy with this lines of code:

+if(!file.exists(bm)){tryCatch(bm)}

+if(file.exists(bm)) bm_original <- read.csv(bm, header = TRUE, stringsAsFactors = FALSE, sep = ";")

+Data cleanup

+eliminate any duplicates that may exist in the dataset the empty values in the dataframe are dropped

+Data grouping & data enhancing